bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 <bitwarden>

-As a Bitwarden contributor you should branch of `origin/master`, this ensures that the branch is always based of the latest upstream `master` even if the local `master` is out of date.
+As a Bitwarden contributor you should branch off of `origin/master`, this ensures that the branch is always based on the latest upstream `master` even if the local `master` is out of date.

 ```bash
 git checkout -b <pod>/<issue-number> -t origin/master